KxSystems/docs/docs/interfaces/q-server-for-odbc3.md

 ODBC implementations provide a tracing capability to log interactions with an ODBC driver.
 This can aid in diagnosing any issues.
 Tracing can have a detremental effect to ODBC performance.

+This is a feature of the ODBC system, and not a feature unique to the kdb+ driver.
+Associated documentation, features and troubleshooting can be found online for your OS.

+!!! warn "Connection details can be logged, therefore the log file should be stored in a private location"

 ### Windows

 In the ODBC data source administrator, click _Start Tracing_ on the _Tracing_ tab.
-Please ensure tracing is disabled after debugging complete.

 An example of the data recorded to the `SQL.LOG`: